QuarkNerd/blog/cgrant/_posts/2013-09-25-2D-Game-Development-With-SpriteKit.md

 ###Collision Handling

-By setting the `contactDelegate` of the `physicsBody` to self, this allows us to detect collisions.
+By setting the `contactDelegate` of the `physicsBody` to `self`, this allows us to detect collisions.
 Implementing the following method will give us access to these collisions.

 	-(void)didBeginContact:(SKPhysicsContact*)contact